leestanley/HardHacks2019/README.md

-# Noggin Login - HardHacks2019
+# NOGGIN LOGIN - HardHacks2019
 Noggin Login is a program and hardware hack that counts the heads, or __noggins__, of people in a selected area.

 ![website](media/noggin-login.png)